echirinos/Project-Beta/README.md

-**An Interactive web application that Automobile Dealership's could use to manage inventory, record sales, record services, add potential customers, add technicians, and create appointments.**
+**An Interactive web application that Automobile Dealership's could use to manage inventory, record sales, record services, add potential customers, add technicians, and create appointments.
+Specifically, this is the second big project from our HackReactor bootcamp.**

 ## Getting Started/ Installing

 1. Open your terminal and go into your preferred directory

 ```
 cd <DIRECTORYNAME>
 ```

-2. go to [this link](https://gitlab.com/tannerhalsey/project-beta.git) and click the blue clone button to copy with HTTPS
+2. go to this[link](https://gitlab.com/tannerhalsey/project-beta.git) and click the blue clone button to copy with HTTPS.
+Then go to your terminal and type in the command below.

 ```
 git clone https://gitlab.com/tannerhalsey/project-beta.git
 ```

-3. Make sure Docker is [installed](https://www.docker.com/)
+3. Make sure [Docker](https://www.docker.com/) is installed.

 4. CD into your new project-beta directory
 ```